ryuiro-kitsune/celadon.moe/content/stories/collegestuck/moving-in-together.md

 Rose had poleitly declined her sister's offer to "help her move in," as she had been on campus enough times that she could manage by herself, thank you very much.
 Besides its not like she had more than a small bag to move in with.

-The elevator dinged and the doors opened to the ninth floor of Murray hall.
+The elevator dinged and the doors opened to the ninth floor of Roosevelt hall.
 Rose strolled forward to take a peek through the window.

 The sight was breathtaking and filled her with feelings of power and bliss.
 The fact that she could just make out dave's dorm building from the corner of her vision contributed to that feeling.